 David is a teacher in London and is a pastoral head and tutor of English literature.
 His passionate interest in St Helena lies in Napoleonica and despite the seemingly never ending new publications on the “Little General’s” exile he never tires of reading new material about, after all, what put St Helena on the map.

-Since then his links with St Helena have never ceased.
-Over the years Brian and Heather have hosted in Broom a regular stream of folk from St Helena, either on training courses or on holiday.
+Since then his links with St Helena never ceased.
+Over the years Brian and Heather hosted a regular stream of folk from St Helena, either on training courses or on holiday.

 Brian introduced the St Helena Catalogue to promote St Helena, helping to support the efforts to regain citizenship.
 The Catalogue has now been incorporated into the St Helena Connection.